kylebakerio/a-super-sky/README.md

 ```
 **minimum options you should set**
 - `cycleduration` is how long 1 sun loop takes (in minutes).
 By default, a full day is twice this length.
+- _recommended_: set `throttle` as high as you can before it starts looking choppy
 - `groundcolor` should be set manually, and is used to calculate more realistic light color.
 - see super-sky.js schema for other options. comments explain their use.
 - see glitch demo or repo index.html (referenced above in this readme) for live examples if unclear.